 Shinco is a brand that gets consistently high ratings and reviews while keeping prices low.

-It’s one of the cheapest portable ACs, but offers high quality.
+It’s one of the cheap portable ACs, but offers high quality.
 That’s a combination that delivers value.

 - BTUs: 8,000 / 5,000